Analysis of Scale-Variant Robust Kernel Optimization for Non-linear Least Squares Problems: Scale-variant Robust Kernel Optimization

 Similar to the shifted cost above, the cost corresponding to this distribution is obtained by taking the negative log-likelihood

-The behavior of this probability distribution can be understood by looking at Fig.~\ref{fig:constalphac}.
-In the top graph $\hat{P}$ shows behavior similar to the $P_{\star}$, where in the presence of large noise or outliers, $\alpha$ decreases and thus creates a heavier-tailed distribution, with probability mass moving from the smaller residuals towards the larger residuals.
-Changing $\alpha$ moves probability mass mostly between large and low residuals with less change in the mid residual range.
+The behavior of this probability distribution can be understood when referring to Fig.~\ref{fig:constalphac}.
+In the top graph, $\hat{P}$ shows behavior similar to the $P_{\star}$, where in the presence of large noise or outliers, $\alpha$ decreases and thus creates a heavier-tailed distribution, with probability mass moving from the smaller residuals towards the larger residuals.
+Changing $\alpha$ moves the probability mass mostly between large and low residuals with less change in the mid-range residuals.
 This is where the increased adaptivity of $\hat{P}$ over $P_{\star}$ can be understood.
 The right graph in Fig.~\ref{fig:constalphac} shows varying $c$ with a constant $\alpha$ moves probability mass between smaller residuals and mid-range residuals and minimal change in probability for larger magnitudes.
 Essentially, optimizing $\hat{P}$ gives an additional ``degree of freedom" of better fitting the existing residuals by adapting $c$ along with $\alpha$.
-From a weight perspective, increasing and decreasing $c$ results in a smoother and sharper drop in the weights respectively as residuals increase (Fig \ref{fig:weightsalphac}).
+From a weight perspective, increasing and decreasing $c$ results in a smoother and sharper drop in the weights respectively as residuals increase (Fig.~\ref{fig:weightsalphac}).
 Thus, with the addition of changing $c$, the optimization explores more values in the weight space which helps the IRLS step.
-Note for $\alpha = 2$, changing $c$ does not change the weights, they all remain $1$(eq. \ref{eq:weightformula}).
-This is because $c$ only affects the variance for the Gaussian distribution.
+Note for $\alpha = 2$, changing $c$ does not change the weights, they all remain $1$ (Eq.~\ref{eq:weightformula}).
+This is because the parameter $c$ only affects the variance for the Gaussian distribution.
 Also $\hat{P}(x,\alpha,c)$ being a probability density function can assume values larger than $1$ which is the case when $c$ takes lower values.
 Lower values of $c$ help fit tighter residuals which is something RKO cannot do when $c$ is fixed.